yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 Thinking is the first and the most important phase.

-First, we give a name to the project and create a [Github](https://github.com) repository.
-We try to keep all our projects (both open source and commercial) in Github.
+First, we give a name to the project and create a [GitHub](https://github.com) repository.
+We try to keep all our projects (both open source and commercial) in GitHub.
 Mostly because the platform is very popular, very powerful, and really cheap ([$7/mo](https://github.com/pricing) for a set of 5 private projects).
-We also keep all communication in the Github issue tracker.
+We also keep all communication in the GitHub issue tracker.

 Then, we create a simple half-page SRS document (Software Requirements Specification).
-Usually this is done right inside the source code, but sometimes in the Github wiki.
+Usually this is done right inside the source code, but sometimes in the GitHub wiki.
 What's important is that the document should be under version control.
 We will modify it during the course of the project, very intensively.
 The SRS should briefly identify main "actors" of the system and define the product scope.